NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Lutein-zeaxanthin 38 μg --

-In the U.S, it is available from fall to mid-winter months in the farmer's markets.
+In the U.S., buttercup squash is available from fall to mid-winter months in farmers' markets.

-Buttercup has a thick, hard rind.
-It can be stored for up to six months in a cool dry place.
+Buttercup squash has a thick, hard rind, allowing it to be stored for up to six months in a cool, dry place.

-Cut sections, however, should be used in the cooking early.
-If you choose to keep it extended use (up to 1-2 days only), then place it inside a cellophane wrap in the refrigerator set at high relative humidity.
+However, once cut, sections should be used in cooking promptly.
+If you intend to store cut sections for extended use (up to 1-2 days only), wrap them in cellophane and place them in the refrigerator set at high relative humidity.

-Buttercup squash is one of the popular winter vegetables in the U.S, Canada, and Mexico.
-It can be substituted for butternut, kabocha, or pumpkin in similarly cooked recipes.
+Buttercup squash is among the popular winter vegetables in the U.S., Canada, and Mexico, often serving as a substitute for butternut, kabocha, or pumpkin in similarly cooked recipes.

 Its dense, starchy, grainy, orange-yellow flesh closely resembles that of sweet potatoes.

-Buttercups are known for their dry-textured flesh, which holds their shape in whole baked, stuffed, stews and curries.
-It is best suited for baking, roasting, steaming, stuffing, boiling, and sautéing.
+Buttercups are renowned for their dry-textured flesh, which retains its shape when used in whole baked dishes, stuffed recipes, stews, and curries.
+It is well-suited for various cooking methods including baking, roasting, steaming, stuffing, boiling, and sautéing.

-Its rind is tough, and although edible, some chefs prefer to peel it before consumption.
+While its tough rind is edible, some chefs prefer to peel it before consumption.

-In a similar way as kabocha, it can also be sliced into rings or cubes and used in an endless array of recipes such as soups, salads, stews, gratins, sandwiches, and risotto.
+Similar to kabocha, buttercup squash can be sliced into rings or cubes and incorporated into a myriad of recipes including soups, salads, stews, gratins, sandwiches, and risotto.

 Buttercup squash baked